hoverbike1/TOTK-Mods-collection/README.md

 - Graphics - **LOD Improvement:** Increases the Level of Detail on certain models.
 </br>LOD (Level Of Detail) shows higher quality models when you are close to them, and lower quality models when they are further away.
-</br>Potentially has a minor performance impact.
-</br>Compatible with "Disable LOD Quality Reduction" mod.
+</br>Version 2.0 has a minor performance improvement (we spent days testing on different hardware to believe it).
+Our theory is that less model swappings helps the emulator because there's less things changing at the same time.
 </br>[Comparison On/Off](https://imgsli.com/MTgyMzE5)

-- Graphics - **Disable LOD Quality Reduction:** when low FPS : Prevents the LOD decreasing when your framerate is under 30fps.
+- Graphics - **Disable LOD Quality Reduction:** Prevents the LOD decreasing when your framerate is under 30fps.
 </br>LOD (Level Of Detail) shows higher quality models when you are close to them, and lower quality models when they are further away.
 </br>By default, when your framerate is low, the game lowers the LOD to increase GPU performance, causing textures and models to visibly get worse.
-</br>Compatible with "LOD Improvement" mod.
+</br>**BEWARE!** Do not use with Sweetmini resolution mods.
+Mandatory if using Chucks Resolution Mods.

 - Graphics - **Island Fix:** Fix the Outline edges around the Sky Islands bugged over 2x resolution scaling.
 </br>Only required if your Resolution scale in Graphics settings" is over 1x.
 May cause edge artifacts.